What Should You Do If You Can’t Fall Asleep?

 If you get too thirsty after dinner or eat lots of soup before you fall asleep, you might have to wake up for a bathroom break.

-Wind down with a predictable bedtime routine
+Tip #4: Wind down with a predictable bedtime routine.

 Routine is one of the most important tips for better sleep.
 A normal set of activities leading up to bedtime reminds our minds and bodies that it is time to sleep.

 In addition to better sleep, following a bedtime routine can affect how your brain works in a good way.
-For example, it may help you pay better attention at school or remember more things you learn!

 • Take a relaxing bath or shower.